zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/THE_COVENANT_OF_THE_FLAME.md

     and I will not claim the harvest as my own.

     I will plant forests I will never walk in.
-    I will widen corridors I will never traverse.
+    I will build monuments that I will never inhabit.
     I will prepare hands I will never shake to receive what I carry.